yuvraj1107thapa/Hack-o-holic/README.md

 ---

 #### Students
-* register himself on the app
+* register himself/herself on the app
 * provide various details like  profile link, email, phone number, username
 * upload details of a product to be sold online (to be verified by admin)
 * can view all products from all sellers